aalmarhabi/personal_flask_openai_api/README.md

 # Personal Openai chatbot
 This repo use Python and Flask framework to utilize chatGPT from openai API. the flask_interaction_run.py is responsble to interact with Openai API and request the response for user input.
 You will also need to USE API_KEY to run the code correctly.

+You can modify the index.html to modify the page look and animation.

 ## Python Version:
 python 3.10